sgmurphy/wordpress-plugins/cookie-law-info/readme.txt

 = Automatic installation =

-The automatic installation is the easiest way to install the plugin.
-You can install the plugin within your WordPress dashboard from the same browser window.

-From your admin dashboard, go to Plugins > Add New.
-From the search box, type “GDPR Cookie consent” or just “gdpr” and then search.
-Click the install button on the GDPR Cookie Consent by CookieYes and then activate the plugin.
+- Go to **Plugins** from your WordPress dashboard and select **Add New Plugin**.

+- Search for “CookieYes” and **Install Now**.

+- Click **Activate** to enable the plugin.

 = Manual installation =

-In the manual installation, you will need to download the zip file of the plugin from the plugin page in WordPress.org.
-You can upload the file directly from your WordPress dashboard, or using an FTP application.

-When doing a manual installation
+- Download the CookieYes plugin zip file from the WordPress.org page.

+- Go to **Plugins** from your WordPress dashboard and select **Add New Plugin**.

+- Click **Upload Plugin** and choose the downloaded zip file.

+- Click **Install Now** and after installation, click **Activate Plugin**.

+Alternatively, you can upload the zip using the FTP application.
+Extract the zip file and upload the folder to your **/wp-content/plugins/** directory.
+Once uploaded, activate the plugin from your WordPress dashboard.

-1. Upload the plugin folder to the /wp-content/plugins/ directory.
+= To connect the plugin to the CookieYes web app: =

-2. Activate the plugin through the Plugins menu in WordPress.
+**_(Please note that the Web App integration is optional.
+You can still use the plugin without connecting it to the app.)_**

+- After activating the plugin, click **CookieYes** on your WordPress dashboard menu.

+- Click **Connect to Web App**.
+You will be prompted to sign up for a new account or log in if you already have one.

 = Plugin updates =

-For every update of the plugin, you will be notified of the installed plugins page.
-You can directly update the plugin from your dashboard.
-We recommend that you keep the latest version of the plugin so that you can avail yourself of the new functionalities and security features.
+Every time we update the plugin, you will see a notification on the installed plugins page.
+You can directly update the plugin from the WordPress dashboard.
+We recommend keeping the plugin updated to avail new functionalities and security features.

 == Screenshots ==